mirisuzanne/mia/content/articles/transition/revolution.md

 Mom writes:

 ---I saw your profile picture in high heels.
-Have you been exploring bisexulity? \
+Have you been exploring bisexuality? \
 ---*No. I’m exploring my gender.
 I can’t find it.*

 I report in, as my understanding develops: